cjgdev/midi-markdown/docs/cli-reference/compile.md

 ## Description

-The `compile` command is the primary MML workflow tool.
-It parses your `.mml` source file, resolves aliases and imports, expands advanced features (loops, variables, sweeps), validates MIDI commands, and generates output in your chosen format.
+The `compile` command is the primary MMD workflow tool.
+It parses your `.mmd` source file, resolves aliases and imports, expands advanced features (loops, variables, sweeps), validates MIDI commands, and generates output in your chosen format.

 **Default behavior**: Compiles to Standard MIDI File (`.mid`) with the same basename as input.

 **What compile does**:

-1. **Parse** - Parse MML syntax to AST (Abstract Syntax Tree)
+1. **Parse** - Parse MMD syntax to AST (Abstract Syntax Tree)
 2. **Import** - Load device libraries (`@import` statements)
 3. **Resolve** - Expand aliases to base MIDI commands
 4. **Expand** - Process loops, variables, sweeps, conditionals